-I made a big declaration at this start of 2019.
+I made a declaration at this start of 2019.
 I proclaimed this was going to be The Year of Books!
-I left 2018 feeling disenchanted with the online world and craved more time off screens.
-I also was craving the feeling of being totally immersed in a good book.
-This wasn’t a new goal.
-Every year I make a New Year’s Intentions list and reading more books is often on there, but the difference with this year is I actually made it happen.
+I left 2018 disenchanted with the online world and craved more time off screens.
+I desired the feeling of being engrossed in a story.
+Reading more wasn’t a new goal.
+Every year I make a New Year’s Intentions list, and this is always on there, but the difference with this year is I made it happen.

 How did I make it happen?
 I shifted my priorities.
-That’s the biggest thing.
-Like with any new goal you have to keep it front of mind and give yourself opportunities to achieve it.
-In year’s past, I would buy a new book and just hope that time would open up and I would become an avid reader.
-Then the reality of raising two small children and running a business would sink in and time would escape me.
+Like with any new goal, you have to keep it front of mind and give yourself opportunities to achieve it.
+In year’s past, I would buy a new book and just hope that time would open up, and I would become an avid reader.
+Then the reality of raising two small children and running a business would sink in, and time would escape me.

-Except had time really escaped me?
-I was sometimes spending over 6 hours on my cell phone (gasp!), and a huge chunk of it would be on social media.
+Except had time escaped me?
+I was sometimes spending over 6 hours on my cell phone (gasp!), and a large chunk of it would be on social media.
 Sure, sometimes it’s for work, but mostly it was a bad habit.
-Easily twenty minutes would fly by and I would look up from my phone in a daze wondering how I even ended up there.
-Twenty minutes I could have taken a break to read.
+Easily twenty minutes would fly by, and I would look up from my phone in a daze wondering how I even ended up there.
+Those twenty minutes could have been a break to read.

 “Let’s be reasonable and add an eighth day to the week that is devoted exclusively to reading.” – Lena Dunham

 Also, finding the right books made a big difference for me.
-I get bored easily, but I also love non-fiction.
+I get bored quickly, but I also love non-fiction.
 The combination of these two qualities means I read a lot of non-fiction at one time, but hardly finish them.
-It was really wrecking havoc on my goal of actually finishing books.
-I started off the year really well and then felt stuck around April.
+It was wreaking havoc on my goal of actually finishing books.
+I started the year well and then felt stuck around April.
 I realized that I needed to add more fiction on my nightstand.
-Once I did that, I was able to simultaneously read my non-fiction books while quickly reading fiction.
+Once I did that, I was able to read my non-fiction while also immersing myself in fiction.